 What Happens If You Don't Eat After a Workout?

 You may have heard something about what not eating after a workout can do to your body, but it's worth a quick refresher.
 During a workout, you're breaking down muscle, actually creating small micro-tears in the tissue.
 That breakdown process is what makes it possible to build your muscles and help them grow bigger and stronger, but only if you refuel correctly with nutrients like protein, which helps to repair that damage.
-Registered dietitian Michele Fumagalli, LDN, from the Northwestern Medicine Running Medicine Clinic, told POPSUGAR that failing to fuel after a workout can push your body into a catabolic state, where it's breaking down muscle mass — the opposite of what you want.
+Registered dietitian Michele Fumagalli, LDN, from the Northwestern Medicine Running Medicine Clinic, told POPSUGAR that failing to fuel after a workout can push your body into a catabolic state, where it's breaking down muscle mass and slowing down your metabolism — the opposite of what you want.

 You'll also need to eat carbs, especially if your workout involved cardio.
 Your body uses glycogen — stored glucose — as energy to fuel your workouts, and it gets that glucose by converting carbohydrates.
 Rebuilding the supply gives you the energy to recover from your workout and keep going through your day.